25-THEBEaST-25/secure-auth-monitor/README.md

 rather than relying on a single blocking mechanism.

 ---
+## Design Philosophy
+This project follows a defense-in-depth approach.
+Each authentication layer is designed to fail safely, limit attacker progress, and protect legitimate users without relying on a single control.

 ## 📌 Future Improvements
 - External persistent storage (Redis / database)